makingmusic/rl_gridworld/README.md

 After installation, you can run:

-- `python main.py` for the 2D grid world
+- `python main.py` for tabular Q-learning in the 2D grid world
+- `python main_nn.py` for Deep Q-Network (DQN) in the 2D grid world

 ## The Environment